ActiveCampaign/postmark-gem/README.md

 ## Sending a templated email

 If you have a [template created](https://github.com/wildbit/postmark-gem/wiki/The-Templates-API-support) in Postmark you can send an email using that template.
-For sending email you can reference template by it's ID or by it's alias name.
+For the purpose of sending emails, you can reference a template by its alias or ID.

 ``` ruby
 client.deliver_with_template(from: 'sheldon@bigbangtheory.com',